-In compliance with the student Right-To-Know and the Campus Security Act, Ohio State School of Cosmetology and The Spa School has prepared this information on crime awareness and campus security for all students and employees, and applicant for enrollment or employment.
+In compliance with the student Right-To-Know and the Campus Security Act, Salon Schools Group has prepared this information on crime awareness and campus security for all students and employees, and applicants for enrollment or employment.

-Safety and Security Report

-Ensuring the safety and security of our institutions is a critical priority for Ohio State School of Cosmetology and The Spa School.
-In recognition of this fact and in keeping with applicable federal requirements, Ohio State School of Cosmetology and The Spa School publishes each year this Safety and Security Report, available to all enrolled students, prospective students and employees, by December 31, 2020 (usually available by October 1st each year; extended this year due to COVID-19.
-Notice is sent to each student and staff via email of the availability of the Safety and Security Report.
-This report includes statistics for the previous three years concerning reported crimes that occurred on campus, property owned or controlled by our schools and public areas adjacent to and accessible from our schools.
-The required information is listed by location and can be accessed at http://nces.ed/gov/collegenavigator/.
-Although this information is available electronically, a hard copy may be obtained through our Administrative Office.

-Policies and Information Relating to Campus Safety and Security

-- I. Campus policies regarding procedures for reporting criminal actions or other emergencies occurring on campus. - A. Student or employees witnessing or involved in any kind of criminal action or emergency on campus shall report this action to their Instructor or Program Manager.
-If the Instructor or the Program Manager is unavailable, then report to the Campus Director. - B. All such reports shall be given to the Campus Director who will take actions as necessary.
-This includes, but is not limited to: - (1) Calling emergency services as required - (2) Reports to the local authorities or jurisdiction - (3) Referral of student or employee to agencies to receive necessary assistance. - (4) Collecting and maintaining a file of all such reports.
+I. Campus policies regarding procedures for reporting criminal actions or other emergencies occurring on campus.

+A. Student or employees witnessing or involved in any kind of criminal action or emergency on campus shall report this action to their Instructor or Program Manager.
+If the Instructor or the Program Manager is unavailable, then report to the Campus Director.

+B. All such reports shall be given to the Campus Director who will take actions as necessary.
+This includes, but is not limited to:

+(1) Calling emergency services as required (2) Reports to the local authorities or jurisdiction (3) Referral of student or employee to agencies to receive necessary assistance (4) Collecting and maintaining a file of all such reports

-- II.
-Policies concerning security and access to campus facilities. - A. The campus area is accessible only during normal business hours.
-Responsible management personnel will be available on campus during all normal business hours to ensure timely reaction to any and all incidents reported. - B. Ohio State School of Cosmetology and The Spa School does not own or control any housing, but all students and employees are advised to check with apartment managers and or local law enforcement agencies as to residence security.
+II.
+Policies concerning security and access to campus facilities.

+A. The campus area is accessible only during normal business hours.
+Responsible management personnel will be available on campus during all normal business hours to ensure timely reaction to any and all incidents reported.

+B. Salon Schools Group does not own or control any housing, but all students and employees are advised to check with apartment managers and or local law enforcement agencies as to residence security.
 Maintenance of campus facilities is considered to be of the highest Priority.
-All campus facilities will be maintained in a manner to ensure a safe and secure workplace. - III.
-Policies concerning campus law enforcement. - A. Ohio State School of Cosmetology and The Spa School campus law enforcement is enforced by local law enforcement agencies. - B. Students or employees who witness or are involved in any kind of criminal action or emergency and do not report the crime or emergency promptly may be subject to termination from enrollment or employment. - IV.
+All campus facilities will be maintained in a manner to ensure a safe and secure workplace.

+III.
+Policies concerning campus law enforcement.

+A. Salon Schools Group campus law enforcement is enforced by local law enforcement agencies.

+B. Students or employees who witness or are involved in any kind of criminal action or emergency and do not report the crime or emergency promptly may be subject to termination from enrollment or employment.

+IV.
 An orientation is held with new students and employees to inform them about campus security procedures and practices, and to encourage them to be responsible for their own security and the security of others.
-Instructors and the Administrative Staff will continue to remind students and employees of their need to remain security conscious throughout their enrollment or employment. - V. Ohio State School of Cosmetology and The Spa School has a policy to inform students and employees about crime prevention and is a one on one Instructor to Student, Supervisor to employee communication and the need to be security conscious. - VI.
-Statistics concerning the occurrence on campus from January 1, 2017 to December 31, 2019 of the following criminal offenses, reported to campus security authorities or local police agencies are listed on the following four (4) pages
+Instructors and the Administrative Staff will continue to remind students and employees of their need to remain security conscious throughout their enrollment or employment.

+V. Salon Schools Group has a policy to inform students and employees about crime prevention and is a one on one Instructor to Student, Supervisor to employee communication and the need to be security conscious.

+VI.
+Statistics concerning the occurrence on campus from January 1, 2021 to December 31, 2023 of the following criminal offenses, reported to campus security authorities or local police agencies:
-Ohio State School of Cosmetology, 6077 Gender Rd, Canal Winchester, OH 43110

-Annual Jeanne Clery Crime Statistics Report January 1 - December 31, 2019 Report Date: December 31, 2020
+Ohio State School of Cosmetology, 6077 Gender Rd, Canal Winchester, OH 43110 Annual Jeanne Clery Crime Statistics Report January 1 - December 31, 2023

+Report Date: October 1, 2024